mlyngvo/netbook/README.md

 # netbook
-Online reading tool for your own text, books collections.
+Online reading tool for your text, books collections.